ByteCubed/code-challenges/developers/teleporter.md

 ### How to Submit:

-Please feel free to sen us a link to a Github repository that will contain your solution.
+Please feel free to send us a link to a Github repository that will contain your solution.
 We are fairly flexible for what language you write this in so feel free to include a response in any of the following languages or what ever language you are most comfortable in:
 * Java
 * JavaScript
 * Go